thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-Hallucination/README.md

     This measure is implemented directly to counteract hallucinations.
 As a reminder, hallucinations occur when the LLM responds incorrectly but in a logically coherent manner to a prompt.

 ## Pre-requisite
 Install the file storage respository by adding all the necessary required environment variables.
-Below are the two dependency which  must be present in the env file of the RAG to upload and get the document.
+Below are the two dependencies which  must be present in the env file of the RAG to upload and get the document.
     AZUREADDFILE = `http://localhost:[PORT_NUMBER]/api/v1/azureBlob/addFile"`
     AZUREBLOBNAME = `http://localhost:[PORT_NUMBER]/api/v1/azureBlob/getBlob?"`